cfpb/development/README.md

-> A guide for the development team at the [CFPB](http://cfpb.github.io/).
+A guide for the development team at the [CFPB](https://cfpb.github.io/).

 ## Standards and styles

-> All code in any code-base should look like a single person typed it, no matter how many people contributed.
+> “All code in any code-base should look like a single person typed it, no matter how many people contributed.”
+>
 > – [idiomatic.js](https://github.com/rwaldron/idiomatic.js/#all-code-in-any-code-base-should-look-like-a-single-person-typed-it-no-matter-how-many-people-contributed)

 - [API standards](standards/api.md)